-The Company formulates comprehensive domestic and global strategies for its products and services handled by the head office and each consolidated subsidiary, develops business activities and consists of segments classified according to the products and services of the head office and each consolidated subsidiary.
+The Company formulates comprehensive domestic and global strategies for its products and services handled by the head office and each consolidated subsidiary, and operates business activities.
+Therefore, it consists of segments by products and services of the head office and the consolidated subsidiaries, and has four reporting segments: "Mechatronics", "Industrial Machinery", "Logistics & Construction" and "Energy & Lifelines".